Direkt zum Inhalt springen

 Promoting an inter-university campus where students from 4 European regions (N, W,S, O) can benefit from being able to exchange into 7 different languages (6+ English; multilingualism)

-KA 2 Capacity Building Project
+KA 2 Capacity building project

 Both projects are limited in duration.